jgirardet/sqlo/README.md

 select![.
 House id, count(width) as "total!:i32" group_by total]
 ```

-as a convenience shortcut `!` and `?` can be used without quotes on alias or directly on field:
+As a convenience shortcut `!` and `?` can be used without quotes on alias or directly on field:

 ```rust
 select![.
 House id as id!, count(width) as total?]